 Directed by Arthur D. Ripley

-As Guy Maddin says on his (recommended) commentary, the public domain copies of this show were so bad that in some scenes one couldn’t see what happened — I’ve even read synopses that misread major events.
-Long absent in decent copies, the 1946 Arthur Ripley The Chase is now in terrific shape from Kino, ready for noir fans to watch, enjoy, and maybe scratch their heads in puzzlement.
-I saw it last year at one of the Noir City screenings, and I have to say that a couple of its plot turns didn’t work for me — it was like an amusement park ride had suddenly flipped over and dumped me on the sidewalk.
+As Guy Maddin says on his (recommended) commentary, the public domain copies of this show were so bad that in some scenes one couldn’t see what happened.
+That’s quite true — I’ve even read synopses that misread major events.
+Long absent in decent copies, the 1946 Arthur Ripley The Chase is now in terrific shape from Kino, ready for noir fans to watch, enjoy, and maybe scratch their heads at, in puzzlement.
+I saw it last year at one of the Noir City screenings, and I have to say that a couple of its plot turns didn’t work for me.
+The sensation was as if an amusement park ride had suddenly flipped over and dumped me on the sidewalk.
 The third and fourth times through, I’m still convinced that the twisted plot throws this thing all out of whack.
 Yet if you like creepy mysteries and doomed amour fou romances, The Chase has all the right ingredients.

 The movie’s characterizations grab us immediately, even if screening audiences now feel the need to laugh at Robert Cummings.
-He bears an undeserved reputation as a ‘bad’ actor, thanks to some over-the-top dialogue in Kings Row.
-When we first meet Chuck Scott (Cummings), he’s in downtown Miami staring through a diner window at a breakfast he can’t afford, like Joe Buck in Midnight Cowboy.
+He bears an undeserved reputation as a bad actor, thanks to some over-the-top dialogue in Kings Row.
+When we first meet Chuck Scott (Cummings), he’s staring through a diner window in downtown Miami at a breakfast he can’t afford, like Joe Buck in Midnight Cowboy.
 An ex-Navy man on the bum, Chuck becomes a chauffeur for Eddie Roman (Steve Cochran) a wealthy operator with an ostentatious house full of marble statues.
-Roman’s a narcissist and a sadist; he punches out a young manicurist and plays threatening word games with his lady barber, like Joe Pesci in Goodfellas.
+Roman’s a narcissist and a sadist; he punches out a young manicurist and plays threatening word games with his lady barber, much as does Joe Pesci in Goodfellas.

-So far, little in the movie seems ‘real,’ but the storyline soon goes completely haywire.
-Chuck and Lorna make their break for Havana, even though they should know they could be easily traced.
+So far, little in the movie seems ‘real,’ but then the storyline soon goes completely haywire.
+Chuck and Lorna make their break for Havana, knowing they can easily be traced.
 Everyone there seems to be a long-distance operative for Eddie Roman, carrying out his romantic revenge.
 The story then flip-flops in a way that would be criminal to divulge.
 Let it just be said that the tale embraces classic Woolrich thematic material: dream sequences, mental illness, amnesia.

 Even the dream sequence is strange — in retrospect we realize that Chuck must be able to see the future: his subjective dream invents people and places that later turn out to be real.
 Chuck also dreams scenes in which he’s not present, which is okay — who’s to say how explicitly subjective a dream must be?
 Not even Dorothy in The Wizard of Oz dreams exclusively about herself.
 But here it feels as if the narrative had been thrown in to a blender.
 It wouldn’t take much effort to re-cut the movie reversing Act 2 and Act 3, with Chuck’s seeing the psychiatrist coming first, and then the trip to Cuba.
 If you see the movie you’ll know what I mean.